Datagrid, a Procore Company

 How to integrate MS Fabric with Datagrid

-Connect your Fabric data
+Connect your Fabric account

 2. Select Connect Apps.

-3. Search for the MS Fabric connector from the list.
+3. Search for the MS Fabric integration.

 5. Click Next.